hiveot/hub/docs/README-TD.md

 Neither solution is standard though.

-### When to use events over properties?

-Events are used to indicate a change that has no corresponding observable state in the Thing.

-In addition, events are also used to indicate a change in sensor or actuator output.
-In these cases there will be a corresponding property change so consumers can observe the property or subscribe to the event.
-In most cases event subscription is all that is needed for day to day use.

 ### How to prevent ghost actions?

 Action request can take some time to be processed due to communication delays, and the ability for some devices to sleep to conserve power.
 The request can be delayed or aborted at any step along the way.

 Actions can be time-sensitive.
 For example, a request to turn on a light might is likely not applicable an hour later.
 Queuing these requests could lead to 'ghost' actions.
 Ghost actions are actions that are 'lost in time' and are applied when they no longer should be.

-To avoid ghost actions, each action request carries an expiry timestamp that indicates when the request should be discarded if it cannot be handed over to the actual device in time.
-As a convention, HiveOT protocol bindings assume a default time window of 1 hour if no expiry is provided.
+To avoid ghost actions, action requests can carry an expiry timestamp that indicates when the request should be discarded if it cannot be handed over to the actual device in time.
+As a convention, HiveOT protocol bindings assume a default time window of 1 hour for actions that are queued if no expiry is provided.

 Where to define the maximum lifetime or expiry of an action?
 Is this determined by the consumer or the Thing?
 A configuration property?

 ### How to track the life cycle of a request?

-The lifecycle states of an action are:
+Hiveot uses the lifecycle states of an action as defined in the WoT HTTP Basic profile:
 1. pending - the request is received by the agent.
 The agent responds with this status immediately, even if the underlying device is not reachable.
 2. running - the underlying device has received and applied the request.
 It has not yet completed and can still be rejected by the device.
-3. failed - something went wrong
+3. failed - something went wrong or the action was aborted.
 4. completed - the agent has received confirmation that the action has been completed.
 This is the endpoint of the request lifecycle.
 The agent can reply with this status immediate or it can be sent as a lifecycle event.

 Agents can immediately respond with the status pending, running, completed or failed.
 The status completed and failed indicate the end of the request lifecycle.

 When the agent responds with pending or running, it must include a correlationID that can be used to abort a request, if supported, and to correlate them with action lifecycle events.

-While intermediate lifecycle states (pending or running) are optional, a completion state - completed or aborted - MUST be sent by the agent when ending the action lifecycle.
+While intermediate lifecycle states (pending or running) are optional, a completion state - completed or failed - MUST be sent by the agent when ending the action lifecycle.

-TODO: use properties.
-How to include a request ID with a lifecycle state change?

-### Working With Enums

-WoT's DataSchema (which is the base for properties, events and actions) includes an 'enum' field that is defined as an array of any type.
-It is intended to contain a restricted set of values.

-Unfortunately, while WoT's DataSchema does define an 'enum' value array for a property/event/action, it does not provide a way to define the title and description for these values.
-So how to present these enum values to the consumer?

-This has been discussed in the WoT group [here](https://github.com/w3c/wot-thing-description/issues/997#issuecomment-1865902885) where the proposed solution is the use 'oneOf', or to add an 'enumMap' attribute.

-HiveOT chooses to use oneOf with an array of DataSchema to support enums with DataSchema annotations.
-The 'const' field defines the value while 'title' provides a human description.
-The use of '@type' is possible in case of a value from another vocabulary.

-### Links

-The TD specification describes a [link](https://www.w3.org/TR/wot-thing-description11/#link) as "A link can be viewed as a statement of the form "link context has a relation type resource at link target", where the optional target attributes may further describe the resource"

-TODO: use links to define a dataschema that is used repeatedly in a TD.

-### Forms

-The WoT specification for a [Form](https://www.w3.org/TR/wot-thing-description11/#form) says: "A form can be viewed as a statement of "To perform an operation type operation on form context, make a request method request to submission target" where the optional form fields may further describe the required request."

-HiveOT only uses forms at the Thing level for operations to read/write properties and subscribe to events.
-Agents can define form items with instructions for the Hub to interact with the Thing but these are removed by the Hub when publishing the digitwin TDD.

-The HiveOT implementation of forms is incomplete.
-The hesitation is that to define a forms for each affordance would easily double the size of TD without adding value.
-The mqtt and websocket protocols don't really need it as the message envelope contains all needed information and the http-basic protocol gets by with a form for thing level operations and URI variables in href.

-HiveOT prefers the use of message envelopes in combination with operations, over the use of forms.

-TODO: media servers and their endpoints might be an exception to the rule that Things don't run servers.
-TBD.

 ### SecuritySchema 'scheme' (1)